 Accessibility on the web can mean a lot of things.
 But in general it means making websites as inclusive to as many users as possible.
-Accessibility is important for a diverse group of users including mobile users, users with disabilities, and even search engine robots.
+Accessibility is important for a diverse group of users including mobile users, people who rely on assistive technology to navigate the web, and even search engine robots.
 We handle accessibility of WordPress.com in two simple ways.

 First, we follow web design standards and best practices.
 This means when we build new features and new themes, we are building on a good foundation for making our system and your blog accessible.